mgcooper/icemodel/README.md

 ## Input Data

-Example input files are in `demo/data/input`.
-These include the meteorological forcing data in `input/met`, inputs to the two-stream spectral model in `input/spectral`, and optional "user data" in `input/userdata`.
+The minimal example inputs are in `demo/data/input`: the KAN-M 2016 15-minute forcing and MERRA-2 temperature-swap file under `input/met`, plus the two-stream tables under `input/spectral`.
+The MODIS example uses the column embedded in the primary forcing.

 The `spectral` directory contains values for the absorption coefficient of pure ice from Warren et al. 2008, in-situ absorption coefficients for glacier ice from Cooper et al. 2021, a downwelling solar spectrum for the Arctic atmosphere generated with `ATRAN` (Lord, 1991), and a library of mie-scattering coefficients as described in Cooper et al. 2021.

 ## User Data

-The `input/userdata` directory contains alternative model forcings that can be "swapped out" with the standard model forcings to test hypotheses about processes and model sensitivity.
-For instance, users can prepare input forcing data generated from observations, climate model output, or satellite remote sensing, and place these files in `userdata`.
-Unlike the forcing files in `input/met`, these files do not need to contain the complete set of model forcings.
+Custom workspaces may provide an `input/userdata` directory containing alternative model forcings that can be swapped into the standard forcing to test hypotheses about processes and model sensitivity.
+Unlike files in `input/met`, userdata files do not need to contain every model forcing.

-To swap out a variable in the input met file with a variable in a userdata file, set the `userdata` and `uservars` configuration parameters (see `demo/demo.m`).
-For example, setting `userdata="modis"` and `uservars="albedo"` would replace the albedo values in the input meteorological forcing file with modis albedo for the same time and location.
-This would require placing a file named `<sitename>_modis_<year>` (see [Naming Conventions](#naming-conventions)) in the `userdata` directory, containing a timetable named `Data` with a variable (column) named `albedo`.
+To swap a variable, set the `userdata` and `uservars` configuration parameters (see `demo/demo.m`).
+A source may be embedded in the primary forcing, as the demo MODIS column is, or supplied by a matching file in `input/met/<source>` or `input/userdata/<source>`.

 ## Summary